2F2365C5-5BC5-4963-B919-0097B772721E.jpg

 • Building a mock-up

-• Introduce steam bending
+• Introduce lamination

 • Basic chair construction and design